Basharath/FormEasy/README.md

   return FormEasy.action(req); // Mandatory to return action method }
 ```

-> Make sure to set your secret key.
-You should have it ready from step 1

 3. On your website, add the reCAPTCHA library at the end of the `<head>` tag: